 China is increasingly recognised as being a major driver of growth and investment performance, not just in Asia, but the wider world.
 Its sheer economic size and year-on-year growth means that investors should consider an exposure to China when building a balanced portfolio.

-Fidelity International is able to use its extensive, locally based, analyst team to identify companies which are most likely to benefit from China's growth and changing economy.
+Fidelity International is able to use its large Asia-based investment team to identify companies which are most likely to benefit from China's growth and changing economy.
 In this way, a portfolio of over 100 underlying investments has been built for Fidelity China Special Situations PLC which provides focused exposure to China's true potential.

 Dale Nicholls, the Portfolio Manager, makes full use of Fidelity's extensive investment research presence and investment licenses in China - which are among the largest of any international investors'.